KonstantinVVictoria/G_State/README.md

 ## How does it work?

 You start by creating a global state and defining its properties.
 The global properties are the properties that are shared by more than one component.
-You define how these global properties will be changed as method properties of the global properties.
-In these method properties or "events", you define how a global property value is changed.
-In your component files, you can define which properties will render a component when they are changed, and you can also call the method events whenever needed and access the global properties freely.
+You define how these global properties will be changed as method properties or "events" in the global properties.
+In your component files, you can define which properties will  cause which components to rerender, and you can also call the method events whenever needed and access any global properties freely.

 **Creating a global state**
 Create a global state is as easy as creating an object.
 Create a G_State.js file under your src folder.
-In the G_State.js file import the G_State library.
-Define a state object with the global properties needed.
+In the G_State.js file, import the G_State library.
+Define a state object and its global properties.
 Afterwards, define the global properties further, and design events for them.

 **Designing Events**
 You can design events explicitly or implicitly.
 An explicit definition describes a future state.
-An implicit definition calls the embedded changeTo method in a property.
+An implicit definition calls the embedded changeTo method of a property.
 Note, however; that you can only design an event implicitly if a property has a value property.
 Either way, **any changes made to the global properties must be described as an event**.
 An event only changes one property and returns a description of the action that takes place.
+They are necessary to describe as they broadcast the changes to all components.

     //In G_State.js
     import G_State from "g_state-management"

-    let State = {
+    //Define your state object.
+Think of this as a state prototype. let State = {
         property: {
     	    value : 0 ,